Aeronautics & Astronautics

 - 2009 InTesi award

-$1.2 million for composites research
+BARC awarded $1.2 million Washington state grant to advance composites research

 A&A's composites research and industry collaborations to receive a boost through BARC award from Washington state.

-Damage sensing through composites
+MAMS Lab advances damage sensing through composites

 A&A’s MAMS Lab has developed an innovation to detect structural compromises to composite materials.